wso2/docs-is/en/docs/learn/configuring-oauth2-openid-connect.md

     <tbody>
     <tr>
         <td>Enable OAuth2/OpenIDConnect</td>
-        <td>Selecting this option enables OAuth2/OpenID Connect to be used as an authenticator for users provisioned to the Identity Server.</td>
+        <td>Selecting this option enables OAuth2/OpenID Connect to be used as an authenticator for users provisioned to WSO2 Identity Server.</td>
         <td>Selected</td>
     </tr>
     <tr>
         <td>Default</td>
-        <td>Selecting the Default check box signifies that the OAuth2/OpenID Connect credentials are the main/default form of authentication. <br>This removes the selection made for any other Default checkboxes for other authenticators.</td>
+        <td>Selecting the <strong>Default</strong> check box signifies that the OAuth2/OpenID Connect credentials are the main/default form of authentication. <br>This removes the selection made for any other <strong>Default</strong/> checkboxes for other authenticators.</td>
         <td>Selected</td>
     </tr>
     <tr>